How To Stream On Twitch From PC, Laptop, PlayStation, & Xbox

 What You Need To Stream On Twitch From PC

-So streaming can be done by anyone with a half decent internet connection but you will need some other bits and pieces before you begin broadcasting.
+So streaming can be done by anyone with a solid internet connection but you will need some other bits and pieces before you begin broadcasting.
 Twitch stardom is on the horizon but first, you need to consider what hardware you need, what software you need to download, and what you are going to be streaming on your Twitch channel.
+You can use the Twitch app on your desktop and even download the Twitch mobile app for both android and iOS mobile devices.
+The Twitch app is also most commonly used when streaming via console but you can also download the Twitch app via devices like Fire TV and Apple TV.

 Twitch doesn’t recommend much lower than this for a CPU and this is largely down to the extra work the CPU will be taking on.
 The CPU will be encoding the rendered game into video format for the viewer so the more cores the better!

 The GPU is slightly less important for streaming, however, if you are going to be playing these games in high detail on max settings then the more powerful the GPU the better.
-This largely is down to what you are going to be streaming but for flawless gameplay on those AAA titles, you should aim for the best GPU you can afford.
+This largely depends on what you are going to be streaming but for flawless broadcast quality and gameplay on those AAA titles, you should aim for the best GPU you can afford.

-To go along with the PC you are going to want an upload speed of at least 3.5Mbps for full HD (1080p) live streaming.
-If your net isn't quite up to scratch, don't worry you can still stream on Twitch but it may have to be at a lower quality.
-For a minimum stream at 720p around 1.8Mbps should be enough.
+To go along with the PC you are going to want a strong internet connection with an upload speed of at least 3.5Mbps for full HD (1080p) live streaming.
+If your net isn’t quite up to scratch, don’t worry you can still stream but it may have to be at a lower quality.
+For a minimum stream quality at 720p around 1.8Mbps upload speed should be enough but internet connections weaker than this may cause issues.

 Dual cases are a great space saver but luckily there is headway with recent technology thanks to Nvidia, so streaming from a single PC is becoming a lot more feasible.